 There were a few sentimental things in the bins.
 Paper pumpkins my kids made.
 I threw those away, but kept these little monster jars we made together a few years ago.
 They loved creating these jars and knew exactly which monster was ‘theirs.’
 They look so cute all aglow in my windowsill.
-Click here for how-to.
+Click here

 I did not decorate every room.
 I added some decor to the living room and dining room, which is our main living space.
 I put a festive candle holder in the bathroom and a pumpkin in my sunroom.
 My kitchen got an apple cider scented candle.
 I let my girls go through the bins and choose some things they wanted in their rooms.
 Just a couple small things like a couple plastic spiders and a rubber mouse, a skeleton head.
 Things I didn’t want in my main living space, although they keep showing up all over, strategically placed to make Mom scream and jump.